 1-page design is requested, but each part of the request needs individual icons or graphical elements

-When a design request has some out of scope elements, the team has to take extra time to assess your request and/or try to find a compromise (to bring it within scope) in order to complete your request.
+When a design request has some out-of-scope elements, the team has to take extra time to assess your request and/or try to find a compromise (to bring it within scope) to complete your request.